27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 A podcast is an online show, similar to a radio show, that’s available at all times.
 A podcast is audio only – no video.
 You can listen to a podcast as soon as it’s available, or you can listen to it 5 years later.
 There are podcasts in all genres, from politics to sports to culture to comedy to everything in between.

-Typically, podcasts are structured like a typical radio show – there is a host, and that host often interviews people about a specific subject.
 By the end of a podcast, you generally achieve one of the following:

 - Entertainment value